wlee88/cheesus/README.md

 # Troubleshooting

-## It's not detecting @cheesus/contract imports
+## It's not detecting @cheesus/contract import changes
 - Ensure the repo is built with `yarn build:contracts`

-## It can't find the DB
+## No Database available when running api locally.
 - Ensure the DB is running and the connection string is correct in the `.env` file

 ## 👋 Questions?
-- Questions/Feedback is very welcome.
-Leave me an issue here (TODO: Github project link ) and I'll get back to you as soon as I can.
+- Leave me a Github issue and i'll answer when i can.